 Maximum number of participants: 12

 Application mode: through the “Apply” section of this page.
-Applications sent by email or transmitted through other channels will not be accepted.
+Applications sent by email or transmitted through other channels won’t be accepted.

 A fixed administrative fee of €50.00 by bank transfer (net of any currency and commission charges) is required to finalize the application.
 Full details on how to proceed with payment can be found in the full application regulations (downloadable below).